-- We use reusable exhibition frames to display the shortlisted artist’s artwork – this cuts down on plastic and packaging and helps our exhibition display look consistent.
+- We use reusable exhibition frames to display the finalist’s artwork – this cuts down on plastic and packaging and helps our exhibition display look consistent.

 - Having two set sizes gives us a level playing field and allows us to more fairly evaluate the merits of one artwork against another during the selection phase – this would be more difficult to do if we were comparing a huge artwork with a tiny one.
 Having a range of sizes would also increase the challenges we already face when hanging the exhibition at different venues.

-To enter, please complete our online submission form.
+To enter, please complete our online submission form (opens 1 February)

-Please do not send your artwork to us – the first stage of judging is done using the JPEG images sent to us with the submission form.
+Please do not send your artwork to us – the first stage of judging is done online.

-Those junior artists selected to move forward to the second stage of judging will be contacted and given full instructions on where to send their artworks in July.
+If your name is on the longlist then you will be contacted by email and given full instructions on where to send your artwork in July.

 Gary Hodges is the UK’s best selling and most collectable wildlife pencil artist.
 He has been a judge for the David Shepherd Wildlife Artist of the Year Awards since 2008 and has won numerous awards in his own right.